EchtkPvL/twitch-mybot/README.md

 ## Functions
 - Remove links from chat (`!permit [username] [duration]`)
+- Remove messages that contain more than 90% capitalized letters (emotes doesn't count)
 - `!echo` Repeats the message
 - `!uhr` Writes the kurrent time
 - `!debug` Writes some debug-lines in the chat